christso/crypto-investing-guide/README.md

 The CPI is usually kept below 3% per year because because the way that CPI is reported was changed since the early-1980's.
 Instead of measuring the cost of maintaining a constant standard of living, we now measure the cost of maintaining a constant level of satisfaction.

 There are several ways that CPI can be suppressed using the "constant level of satisfication" measurement method:
 * Reduce your requirements for achieving the same level of satisfaction.
 For example, previously you might be satisifed with living in a spacious double brick house.
 Now, you're just as satisified living in a one bedroom apartment, or an old house made of weatherboard.
 In future, you might be satisified living in a studio apartment made of 3d-printed plastic.
-Another example is reducing the size of a can of baked beans, replacing organic chicken with processed chicken, increasing the gap between each triangle in your Tobleron chocolate bar, or reducing the number of sultanas in your Sultana Bran cereal.
 * Improvements in technology and infrastructure.
 For example, replacing naturally grown meat with mass-produced 3d printed meat.
 This is why most electronic devices reduce in price, or maintains the same price.
-However, I remember spending $300 on a good set of speakers over a decade ago, and to get the same quality of sound, it's still the same price but the speaker is half the size.
-I also have a Lenovo laptop which I bought 3 years ago, and the price is still similar but the laptop is slimmer and lighter.
-I remember 10+ years ago, I would buy a new computer every 1-2 years because it would be much better than the previous one.
-Today, it seems that there's less technological breakthroughs other than the size of the devices, and moving computing into the cloud due to a better Internet connection.

 However, while you can suppress CPI, it's difficult to suppress asset prices.
 Improvements in technology and infrastructure, such as faster Internet speeds, better transport, better manufacturing processes, all get capitalised into the price of land, businesses and other assets.
 The CPI would begin increasing when people's minimum levels of satisfaction cannot be reduced any further, or technogical improvements cannot keep pace with the money supply growth.